 FOR IMMEDIATE RELEASE

-The Weekend to End Breast Cancer will benefit the Ottawa Regional Cancer Foundation, a registered charity that supports cancer services and world-class cancer research across Eastern Ontario.
-Funds raised will go directly into local research initiatives where researchers are investigating better ways to treat cancer, including targeted treatments that minimize the negative side effects while still effectively combating a patient’s cancer.
-We’re also learning more about how to predict and prevent cancer.
+The Weekend to End Breast Cancer benefits the Ottawa Regional Cancer Foundation.
+The Cancer Foundation is committed to increasing cancer survivorship in Eastern Ontario and is the only local charitable organization dedicated exclusively to cancer.
+Working to fill the gaps in services for cancer patients, the Cancer Foundation has partnered with 11 local hospitals to ensure residents have the best possible care close to their homes, shorter wait times, improved quality of life and access to the latest new therapies.
+Locally, researchers are investigating better ways to treat breast cancer, including targeted treatments that minimize the negative side effects while still effectively combating a patient’s cancer.
+The Cancer Foundation and its partners are learning more about how to predict and prevent breast cancer and gynecological cancer.
 Put together, this research is bringing us closer every day to an end to women’s cancers.